 - Ten tips for communicating with people with disabilities

 And a few of the bloggers with disabilities or with loved ones with disabilities whom I follow include:

 - Deaf mom Karen Putz shares her world

 - Ricky Buchanan may be confined to bed, but she isnâ€™t done living

 - Norman Perrin advocates for his adult daughter with cerebral palsy

 - Disability consultant Dave Hingsburger provides another perspective on living with a disability

 Thanks again for stopping by.
-Be sure to subscribe to my blog posts via email.If you enjoyed this post, consider buying me a cafe mocha.
+Be sure to subscribe to my blog posts via email.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.